Miss Transqueen India

-Miss Transqueen India is an Indian beauty pageant for transgender people across India.
-Reena Rai, who identifies as cisgender, is the founder and chairperson of the organization.
-The winner of the pageant will represent India at Miss International Queen.
-Navya Singh is the Brand Ambassador of Miss Transqueen India.
+Miss Transqueen India is an Indian beauty pageant exclusively for transgender individuals.
+Founded and chaired by cisgender woman Reena Rai, the pageant's winner represents India at Miss International Queen.
+Transgender actress Navya Singh serves as the pageant's Brand Ambassador.

-The reigning Miss Transqueen India is Shaine Soni (crowned 19 December 2020).

-Formerly, Nithu R S from Bangalore wore the crown.

 History

 The founder began trying to bring her project into the limelight in November 2016 but struggled due to lack of sponsorship.
 The first ever Miss Transqueen India was held at Gurugram, New Delhi where 16 contestants, selected from among 1500 transgender people across 10 states, competed for the crown.

 Format

 After auditions, contestants compete in several rounds including evening gown, swimsuit, traditional wear, and question-answer.

 Titleholders

 Representatives to International Pageants

 The following trans queens have represented India in the major international beauty pageants for transgender women, Miss International Queen in Thailand.